-These Board members have wide range of experiences and in-depth knowledge in management, economics, finance, law and industry, which enable them to make informed decisions and valuable contributions to the Bank's progress.
+The Board members have a wide range of experiences and in-depth knowledge in management, economics, finance, law and industry, which enable them to make informed decisions and valuable contributions to the Bank's progress.

-The Board has delegated various aspects of its work to the Risk and Credit, Audit, IT, Research & Strategy, Human Resource and Governance and Cyber and Information Security Sub-Committee Board Sub-Committees.
+The Board has delegated various aspects of its work to the Credit and Risk, Audit, IT, Research & Strategy, Human Resource and Governance and Cyber and Information Security Board Sub-Committees.

-Board Risk and Credit Committee
+Board Credit and Risk Committee

 - i.
-Assisting Management in the recognition of risks and also to ensure that the Board is made aware of inherent and emerging risks and to review all risks to which the Bank is exposed, assess from time to time their relative importance and evaluate whether the resources and controls designed to manage each risk are proportionate to the quantum of risk involved. - ii.
+Assisting Management in the recognition of risks and also to ensure that the Board is made aware of inherent and emerging risks and to review all risks to which the Bank is exposed, assess from time to time their relative importance and evaluate whether the resources and controls designed to manage each risk are proportionate to the quantum of risk involved.

+- ii.
 It reviews and approves the credit risk strategy and credit risk policies of the Bank.
 It assists Management in evaluating the overall credit risks faced by the Bank and sets an acceptable risk appetite and tolerance the Bank is willing to engage and the level of profitability the Bank expects to achieve for booking the various credits.
-The management of Credit Risk largely encompasses activities relating to loans and advances, albeit that credit risks exists throughout the other activities of the Bank both on and off balance sheet.
+The management of credit risk largely encompasses activities relating to loans and advances, albeit that credit risks exists throughout the other activities of the Bank both on and off balance sheet.
 These activities include acceptances, inter-bank transactions, trade financing, foreign exchange transactions, futures, swaps, options and guarantees etc.; - iii.
 It reviews operational and market risks faced by the Bank and the management of such risks; - iv.
-It ensure the establishment in the Bank of a compliance culture including Anti-Money Laundering and Combating the Financing of Terrorism ("AML/CFT") risk management culture and promote the adoption of an appropriate ethical and compliance standards in the conduct of the business of the Bank. - v.
+It ensures the establishment in the Bank of a compliance culture including Anti-Money Laundering and Combating the Financing of Terrorism ("AML/CFT") risk management culture and promote the adoption of an appropriate ethical and compliance standards in the conduct of the business of the Bank. - v.
 The review of risks with a frequency that it judges to be proportionate to their materiality to the Bank paying particular attention to new risks arising from changes in the Bank's business strategy and those arising from the wider current commercial, economic and political environment.
 The Committee reviews the comprehensiveness of record of risks from time to time and updates it where appropriate. - vi.
-The consideration prior to implementation of all new products, significant changes in the balance of the business of the Bank or scale of its operations in any area.
+The consideration prior to implementation of all new products, significant changes in the business of the Bank or scale of its operations in any area.
 The consideration of all proposed changes to key systems and operational controls, management structure and key responsibilities of the senior management team. - vii.
-Assisting management in the recognition of risks and also to ensure that the Board is made aware of changes in the risk profile arising from:

-- Asset quality concentration

-- Counterparty limits
+Assisting management in the recognition of risks and also to ensure that the Board is made aware of changes in the risk profile arising from: - Asset quality concentration - Counterparty limits viii.
+The committee annually reviews its terms of reference and modus operandi and makes recommendations for changes that it considers appropriate to the Board.

-- Currency, maturity and interest rate mismatches

-- The external environment, including country risk for any country where the Bank has a significant exposure

-- Business strategy and competition

-- Operational risk, including vulnerability to fraud, human resources and business continuity

-- Legal, compliance and reputational risk
+- Currency, maturity and interest rate mismatches - The external environment, including country risk for any country where the Bank has a significant exposure - Business strategy and competition - Operational risk, including vulnerability to fraud, human resources and business continuity - Legal, compliance and reputational risk